JaydenPagsolingan/PortfolioProjects/UOF Budget Performance Dashboard/README.md

 ## Dashboard Features

-Utilized a 1-3-10 design approach to ensure insights are clearly visible
+Utilized a 1-3-10 design approach to ensure insights are clearly visible.

+In 1 second: What is our overall budget position?
+In 3 seconds: Which divisions and categories are driving the variance?
+In 10 seconds: What is the root cause for these variances?

+Dashboard Features:
 - KPI cards - display total budget, total actual, total variance ($), total variance (%), and # of divisions over budget
 - Variance Breakdown stacked bar chart - shows total variance ($) across divisions/categories; uses a slicer to toggle between division-level analysis and category-level analysis
 - Budget vs Actual Trends line chart - displays total budget and total actual from FY22-23 to FY24-25